tebe-nigrelli/personal-analysis/README.md

 ### Normalisation

+In order for some data analysis methods to work properly, numeric data is extracted from the summary table, then each column is normalised so its mean is 0 and its standard deviation is 1 (z-score normalisation).

+The **Pandas** library allows to perform a study, then redisplay the data with the original metadata from the summary table, as the indices in the old and modified table match and can be used to merge the results to their labels.

 ### Clustering

 Consider how each data point in the summary table represents a combination of total times dedicated to each activity within a fixed timeframe: